search

 Creating your first Grid

-Here is the Markup for a Grid Container with six elements (Grid Items) inside:
+Here is the markup for a container with six items:

 <div class="wrapper">